It's Quick to be Square: Fast Quadratisation for Quantum Toolchains: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We introduce an optimised algorithm, subdivided into two stages, to compute a \emph{quadratisation} for pseudo boolean functions (\glspl{pbf}) that play a major role in the formulation of combinatorial optimisation problems (\glspl{cop})---not limited to quantum computing.
+We introduce an optimised algorithm, subdivided into two stages, to compute a \emph{quadratisation} for pseudo boolean functions (\myglspl{pbf}) that play a major role in the formulation of combinatorial optimisation problems (\myglspl{cop}) --- not limited to quantum computing.
 We give a thorough mathematical analysis of its inner workings and prove properties related to the underlying graph structure, which ultimately leads to the performance gain.
 Furthermore, we give complexity theoretic bounds on its performance and show empirically that the proposed algorithm outperforms the existing monomial-based algorithm.
-On top of that, the introduced algorithm is more versatile in terms of selecting specific characteristics of the quadratised function (\ie, the degree-$2$ density and the number of introduced variables)---enabling it to be in turn used in an automatic transformation process that optimises quantum circuit metrics.
-We also give an argument on why higher-degree formulations of \glspl{cop} tend towards sparse \glspl{pbf}.
+On top of that, the introduced algorithm is more versatile in terms of selecting specific characteristics of the quadratised function (\ie, the degree-$2$ density and the number of introduced variables) --- enabling it to be in turn used in an automatic transformation process that optimises quantum circuit metrics.
 We prove that a reduction iteration acts locally on the graph representation, which paves the way for future parallel execution.
 Moreover, it is easy to extend our proposed algorithm to not only allow for \emph{quadratisations} (\ie, the reduction to a degree-$2$ function), but also for higher-degree reductions (\ie, degree-$k$, $k>2$).